RetroBazook/SMSPlusPlusEx/README.md

 ⚠️ Works with an Arduino Nano.
 Untested with an Arduino Uno ⚠️

-1) Restored Compatibility with the Light Phaser.
+1) Restored Light Phaser compatibility

-Compatibility with the Light Phaser is now restored by adding an electronic switch using a 74HC4066 (tested and working).
+Light Phaser compatibility has been restored by adding an electronic switch using a 74HC4066 IC (tested and working).

+2) FM Sound mode control with etim FMSound installed

+Adds sound mode control when an etim FMSound board is installed.
+The 74HC4066 IC is also required to control the FMSound board (tested on a French PAL M4jr model).

                                                         74HC4066
                                                       _____________